 - Broken Heel: Inverted when Sue is running to catch Dundee in the subway, but slowed by her high heels.
 She kicks them off and starts sprinting.

-- Chekhov S Gun: The chimp complains about the cage of the lions being bigger.
+- In the third movie,the chimp complains about the cage of the lions being bigger.
 Which lions?
 The ones that attack the villains in the final confrontation.

 - Comically Missing the Point: In the third film, Mikey tells his schoolteacher that Dundee hunts and kills crocodiles for a living, which she naturally assumes to be a lie.
 When she informs Dundee of this, he's shocked... because he would never kill a crocodile, since they're a protected species, and instead catches them alive.